 Zucchini Banana Chocolate Chip Muffins

-- Place the bananas in the bottom of a medium mixing bowl and mash well.
+- Place the bananas in the bottom of a large mixing bowl and mash.2 small over-ripe bananas

-- Add the grated zucchini to the banana and mix well
+- Add the grated zucchini to the banana and mix well.1 cup zucchini

 - Divide batter evenly into a lined muffin tin (12 muffins).